 Tanzanian Sign LanguagePrint

-Historically, schools for the deaf used different sign languages.
-More recently, Tanzanian sign language was standardized by the Tanzania Association for the Deaf (CHAVITA) which is attempting to use it in most schools for the deaf.
-Primary schools for deaf children since 1963.
-About 5% of deaf children attend school.
-Committee on national sign language.
-Little research.
+Historically, schools for the deaf used different sign languages, and some schools teach only speech and lip-reading.
+More recently, Tanzanian Sign Language was standardized by the Tanzania Association for the Deaf which is attempting to use it in most schools for the deaf.